monarch-initiative/mondo/docs/editors-guide/add-new-terms.md

 1. Click OK
 1. Click OK

-Save your work and view the diff in GitHub Desktop and [create a pull request](https://mondo.readthedocs.io/en/latest/editors-guide/d-github-pr-workflow/).

 #### subClassOf assertion source

 In Mondo, all of the parents (subClassOf assertions) should have a source, so we capture the provenance of where the superclass (subClassOf/parent) assertion came from.